 There are a few options for launching unattended automation:

 - Data input in a specified location: Most unattended bots are triggered when data is input in the system.
 Whether it is new transactions or employees, additional data processing is generally required to serve regulatory or marketing-related needs.

 - Bot initiated: A bot can also launch another bot.
 This can be useful when a bot operation has various different outcomes.
 For example, a KYC inquiry may either require manual investigation or automated processing to complete the customer’s registration.
 Based on the outcome, bot can notify the investigation team or launch another bot to complete registration.

 - Orchestrator initiated: RPA administrators can use orchestrator software to stop or launch bots.

 - Specified intervals: Bots can be launched at specific times to batch process data.

 Essentially RPA allows a higher degree of automation through software.
 Of course RPA are not the only means to achieve automating for processes that cut across numerous systems.
 Before RPA, companies relied on 3 approaches.
-These approaches are shown below in a typical consultant chart with axes and bubbles and lots of colors:
+These approaches are shown below by Deloitte:

 Industries that are being transformed by RPA